DominicTWHV/hilltty-flags/english-lang.md

 3072 + 300 = 3372
 ```

-Then we reboot the system to apply the changes, alternatively you can also run 'sudo sysctl -p' to apply the new config.
+Then we reboot the system to apply the changes, alternatively you can also run 'sudo sysctl -p' to apply the new config without rebooting.
 You can verify that the memory has been successfully registered with the command `grep -i hugepages /proc/meminfo`.

 **Note:**